SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 ..
 TODO: Array types are in flux at the moment;
     Joe has a proposal on the table, but no decision has been made.
     Let's hold off on writing about these until they are nailed down.
+    Update: [Contributor 5711] is now DRI for rewriting/implementing Arrays.

 .. _Types_FunctionType: